skuzzle/TinyPlugz/README.md

 a plugin system with supporting dependency injection: while deploying, it pulls implementations of Guice modules from plugins using the `ServiceLoader` and then implements the TinyPlugz interface using a Guice Injector.

+## FAQ

+F: Why is the test-coverage so low?
+A: Because of the many static methods involved in the TinyPlugz implementation (like `ServiceLoader.load`, `Files.isDirectory` or `Guice.createInjector`) TinyPlugz uses _PowerMockito_ for testing.
+Sadly, PowerMockito does not play very well together with the _jacoco_ code coverage plugin, which is the reason that the reported coverage is much lower than the actual coverage.